 Consensus-building

-Little has changed over the years in terms of the extent to which the political establishment and ruling elite accept democracy and market economic principles.
+Little has changed over the years regarding the acceptance of democracy and market economic principles by political elites.
 In 1991, Nursultan Nazarbayev articulated his “economy first, politics later” approach, which has since served as the guiding principle for domestic policymaking.
-While there remains a consensus on his approach, political actors have not reached a clear agreement on the specific shape that Kazakhstan’s democracy and market economy should adopt.
-Nazarbayev has repeatedly stated that Kazakhstan will follow its own path of democratization that takes into account its historical experience, the mentality of its people and the hard-taught lessons of instability in numerous democratic countries without a strong leader.
-His successor, Kassym-Jomart Tokayev, has spoken in similar terms, always stressing his preference for evolution over revolution and intolerance for political radicalism.
+Although there is consensus on this approach, political actors have yet to agree on the specific form that Kazakhstan’s democracy and market economy should take.
+Nazarbayev repeatedly stated that Kazakhstan would follow its own path of democratization grounded in its unique historical experience, taking into account the mentality of its people and the lessons learned from instability in numerous democratic countries without a strong leader.
+His successor, Kassym-Jomart Tokayev, has spoken in similar terms, always stressing his preference for “evolution over revolution” and his intolerance of political radicalism.

-Similarly, while the market economy is unanimously accepted as a fundamental virtue (hence the relative unpopularity of communist ideas considered an element of the past), there is no consensus whatsoever on the long-term strategic steps to be taken to arrive at this ideal.
-Since succeeding Nazarbayev as president in March 2019, Kassym-Jomart Tokayev has made a series of overtures to civil society and pledged that he will take steps in the direction of political and economic liberalization.
-These developments notwithstanding, Kazakhstan continues along the development path laid out by Nazarbayev, even though he no longer constrains Tokayev politically, having resigned from all his post-retirement posts in 2022.
+Similarly, while the market economy is unanimously accepted as a fundamental virtue – hence the relative unpopularity of communist ideas, which are considered an element of the past – there is no consensus on the long-term strategic steps needed to realize this ideal.
+Since succeeding Nazarbayev as president in March 2019, Tokayev has made a series of overtures to civil society and has pledged stronger support for political and economic liberalization.
+These developments notwithstanding, Kazakhstan continues along the development path laid out by Nazarbayev, even though he no longer restrains Tokayev’s margin for maneuver, having effectively left politics in 2022.

 Consensus on goals

-Largely due to the enduring authoritarian nature of the regime, Kazakhstan’s political landscape defies easy categorization into reformers and proponents of the status quo.
-Kazakhstan’s distinctive feature is its sustained political illiberalism, intentionally left untouched by reform and largely insulated from public discourse during President Nazarbayev’s tenure.
-Consequently, no existing political force, formally or implicitly endorsed by the regime, prioritizes democratization in the sense of political liberalization.
-This situation remains inherently uncertain because a genuine transition to a post-Nazarbayev era – something that might occur beyond President Tokayev’s current term unless he takes a more assertive pro-democracy stance – could create an opening for authentic democratization, as has often unfolded in former autocratic regimes worldwide.
+Largely due to the regime’s enduring authoritarian nature, Kazakhstan’s political landscape defies easy categorization into reformers and proponents of the status quo.
+A distinctive feature of Kazakhstani society is its sustained political illiberalism, which was intentionally left untouched by the 2019 power transition.
+Consequently, no political force formally or implicitly endorsed by the regime prioritizes democratization in the sense of political liberalization.

-Regarding economic reforms, it’s evident that liberal-minded elements within the establishment are marginalized.
-The 2013 pension reform, which merged all private pension funds under state management, prompted National Bank Governor Grigory Marchenko to permanently exit politics.
-The group of genuinely reformist young officials saw its cohesion fracture in the 2000s following the unsuccessful challenge by Mukhtar Ablyazov, who was then a government minister, and some of his associates against Nazarbayev’s rule.
-Many of these individuals, including former NBK Governor Kairat Kelimbetov, were subsequently co-opted and abandoned their earlier liberal positions.
+With respect to economic reforms, liberal-minded elements within the establishment have an impact only at the margins of policy.
+The 2013 pension reform, which placed all private pension funds under state management, prompted National Bank Governor Grigory Marchenko to leave politics.
+The group of genuinely reformist young officials saw its cohesion fracture in the 2000s following the unsuccessful challenge to President Nazarbayev’s rule by Mukhtar Ablyazov, who was then a government minister (and, after a brief prison term, has been in exile since).
+Many of Ablyazov’s associates – for instance future NBK Governor Kairat Kelimbetov – were subsequently co-opted by the ruling regime and abandoned their liberal views.

-Nazarbayev’s successor, Kassym-Jomart Tokayev, outwardly promotes increased democratization and political modernization.
-Nevertheless, he lacks both the intention and the capability to deeply reform the existing system.
-In a prominent article published in January 2021, the president emphasized the need for caution in pursuing rapid reforms, underscoring his reluctance to embark on a fundamentally reformist path.
-The civil unrest in January 2022 and the approaching Majilis elections in March 2023 have further solidified his cautious approach, essentially ruling out any substantial, enduring political upheaval.
+Nazarbayev’s successor, Kassym-Jomart Tokayev, publicly supports greater democratization and political modernization.
+Nevertheless, he appears to lack both the intention and the capacity to implement deep reform of the current system.
+In a widely cited article from January 2021, the president emphasized the need for caution in pursuing rapid reforms, underscoring his reluctance to follow a genuinely reformist path.
+The civil unrest of January 2022 further reinforced hesitancy among the political leadership to challenge the status quo.
+The slow pace of reform is also aggravated by efforts at sabotage from the entrenched bureaucracy and vested interest groups with lingering loyalty to the Nazarbayev clan.

 Anti-democratic actors

-Unlike many other post-Soviet countries, Kazakhstan has been spared protracted instability and has managed to ensure the widespread acceptance of Nazarbayev’s “economy first, politics later” principle of 1991 at the cost of continuous maneuvering, consistent state propaganda and adroit image-building.
-The period of rapid growth in the 2000s benefited large chunks of the population, which still remembered vividly the poverty of perestroika and the first post-independence decade.
-This result was mostly achieved through the application of trickle-down economics, which simultaneously saw the emergence of a new oligarchic class clustered around the presidential family.
-Nazarbayev had been efficient at mitigating social conflict by means of generous handouts, inflation-indexed social benefits and the avoidance of inter-elite instability that could have translated into turmoil at lower echelons.
+Unlike some other post-Soviet countries, Kazakhstan avoided structural instability amid widespread acceptance of Nazarbayev’s “economy first, politics later” principle, first invoked in 1991.
+The period of rapid growth in the 2000s benefited wide swaths of the population, most of whom still vividly remembered the poverty of the perestroika era and the 1990s.
+Trickle-down economics also enabled the emergence of a new oligarchic class clustered around the presidential family.
+Nazarbayev was efficient at mitigating social contestation through generous handouts, inflation-indexed social benefits and the avoidance of interelite strife, which could have led to turmoil at lower echelons.

-The 2011 Zhanaozen protests are a sore spot on this otherwise successful track record.
-Although the vertically organized political regime that Nazarbayev built has since proved resilient, labor strife continues to pose a challenge.
-The Bloody January events in 2022 brought this harsh reality again to the fore.
-Several hundred people died in violent clashes across the country, especially in the former capital, Almaty, the historical center of which was ransacked and looted.
-Interethnic tensions remain frequent as well, although the authorities seek – rather unsuccessfully – to downplay this phenomenon.
+Until 2022, the 2011 protests that ended with a forceful police crackdown in Zhanaozen were the main sore spot on an otherwise successful track record.
+Although the vertical of power built by Nazarbayev has proved resilient, labor strife continues to pose a lasting challenge.
+The Bloody January events of 2022 again brought this harsh reality to the fore.
+During this period, several hundred people died in violent clashes across the country, especially in the former capital Almaty, where the historical center was ransacked and looted.
+Interethnic tensions are also frequent, although authorities seek – rather unsuccessfully – to downplay this phenomenon.

 Cleavage / conflict management

-Civil society is a very marginal actor and does not actively participate in the formulation or execution of state policies due to very limited windows of opportunity, even in those areas where it has the most to say.
-The government is keen to emphasize the direct involvement of civil society members – as expert councils or public councils within ministries – in discussions of new legislative initiatives, state programs or long-term plans, strategies, and concepts, often for show.
+Civil society is a marginal actor and does not actively participate in the formulation or execution of state policies, even in areas where it has the most expertise.
+The government emphasizes the direct involvement of civil society groups – for example, as members of expert councils or public councils within ministries – in discussions of new legislative initiatives; state programs; and long-term plans, strategies or concepts.
+However, this participation is mostly for show.
+In April 2024, the Law on Public Oversight took effect, establishing a stronger legal basis for the functioning of public councils.
+The government also had plans to add new members to approximately 80% of the councils in 2025 alone.

-During the constitutional reform of 2017, the commission in charge of general coordination, while chaired by the head of the presidential administration, included independent members of the legal profession, scholars and public activists.
-The same is true for other state commissions or committees organized for a specific purpose.
-However, these entities or individuals do not exercise any influence over the outcome of the deliberations in which they are called to participate.
-Nor do they own their results.
+During the constitutional reform of 2017, the commission responsible for general coordination of the process included independent members of the legal profession, scholars and public activists, although it was chaired by the head of the presidential administration.
+A similar level of participation can be found on other public commissions or committees organized for specific purposes.
+However, these individuals do not exercise any real influence over the outcomes of the deliberations in which they are asked to participate, nor do they have ownership of the results.

-In February 2020, political activist Bakhytzhan Bukharbay quit the National Council of Public Trust (formed on President Tokayev’s orders in mid-2019) over his opposition to a draft law on assemblies.
-In his view, the cabinet of ministers had sabotaged the draft law, in contradiction to the president’s own wishes.
+In February 2020, political activist Bakhytzhan Bukharbay resigned from the National Council of Public Trust over his opposition to a draft law on assemblies.
+He argued that the cabinet of ministers had undermined the drafting process, contrary to the president’s wishes.

-Since Tokayev’s election to the presidency, a new wave of civil society organizations, often informal, has emerged.
-They include the Oyan, Qazaqstan Movement, which is confined to the sidelines of political life but has nonetheless managed, at least temporarily, to mobilize interest in structural reform, for example, around key national events such as the January 2021 parliamentary elections.
+Since Tokayev’s election to the presidency, a new wave of often-informal civil society organizations has emerged.
+These include the Oyan, Qazaqstan movement, which remains on the sidelines of political life but has nonetheless managed, at least temporarily, to spark interest in important societal issues.
+One such issue is the problem of domestic violence, which drew public attention following the November 2023 murder of a young Kazakh woman by her domestic partner, a wealthy former minister of economy.

 Public consultation

-There is no past or ongoing process of reconciliation with the past.
-Kazakhstan’s pre-independence history is for the most part exempt from explicit judgmental references to past injustices, even though such injustices are mentioned as part of the wider historical context.
-The tsarist and Soviet periods are broadly presented in current Kazakhstan historiography as times of colonization; however, no explicit discourse of victimization exists.
+There has been no historical or ongoing process of reconciliation dealing with the past.
+Kazakhstan’s pre-independence history is mostly exempt from explicit judgmental references to past injustices, even though such injustices are mentioned as part of the broader historical context.
+The tsarist and Soviet periods are generally presented in current Kazakhstani historiography as times of colonization; however, no explicit discourse of victimization exists in the public sphere.

-This also applied to the mass famine in the 1930s during collectivization, which was brutally enforced by the Stalinist regime not only in Kazakhstan but also in Russia, Ukraine and other Soviet republics.
-Unlike Ukraine, which long ago chose to commemorate the famine known as Holodomor, thus fostering tensions with neighboring Russia, Kazakhstan took up a non-accusatory approach.
+This applies, among other examples, to the mass famine of the 1930s during collectivization, which was brutally enforced by the Stalinist regime not only in Kazakhstan but also in Russia, Ukraine and other Soviet republics.
+Unlike Ukraine, which chose long ago to commemorate the famine known there as Holodomor, causing frequent tensions with neighboring Russia, Kazakhstan prefers a nonaccusatory approach to the study and discussion of its own 1930s famine.

-In June 2020, the Ak Zhol Party, which has had only about 11% of members in the Majilis since January 2021, called on the government to seek international recognition of the mass famine in the 1930s, which is believed to have killed half of then-Soviet Kazakhstan’s Kazakh-speaking population.
-The initiative went nowhere because the Tokayev administration’s position on the issue remains cautious since it wants to avoid tensions with Russia, a strategic partner.
-But nationalist civil society organizations, activists and public figures are nonetheless commemorating the Asharshylyk.
+In June 2020, the Ak Zhol party called on the government to seek international recognition of the mass famine, which is believed to have killed half of then-Soviet Kazakhstan’s Kazakh-speaking population.
+The initiative went nowhere because the Tokayev administration’s position on the issue is to avoid tensions with Russia at all costs, as Russia is a strategic diplomatic, trade and military partner.
+This has not prevented nationalist civil society organizations, activists and the public from staging annual commemorations of the Asharshylyk, which refers to the mass deaths from hunger in 1931 – 1932.

 Reconciliation